grafana/worldmap-panel/CONTRIBUTING.md

-# Hacking on the Grafana Map Panel
+# Hacking on the Panodata Map Panel

 ## Introduction
 The easiest way to get started is to git clone the project repository